benludwig/benludwig.github.io/_work/connex-date-selection.md

   <div class="copy-block revealblock">
     <h1>Connex Date Selection</h1>
     <p><a href="https://www.riseinteractive.com/connex/data-analytics-software" target="_blank" class="link-inline">Connex</a> is a centralized digital marketing platform.
 Our goal was to design a UI for comparing data across different date ranges.</p>
     <p>Before we started design, we researched existing JavaScript libraries that we could use and extend to fit our needs.
-Then, designing in our pattern library with HTML, CSS, JavaScript and some sample JSON data, we were able to complete front-end development and design in parallel.</p>
+Then, designing in our pattern library with HTML, CSS, JavaScript and some sample JSON data, we were able to complete front-end development in parallel.</p>
   </div>
 </div>